Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Another down day, but I make it better by doing yoga and giving me space to work and relax what I want to.

+### Day 13: May 7, 2020 (Universal Hashing)

+**Today's Progress**: Reading universal hashing.
+Kind of stuck in the proofs.
+A professor would help.

+**Thoughts:** Another down day, but a little bit better.
+Just a little bit.